-Dale is a senior that is wheelchair bound and will soon be discharged from the hospital.
-He doesn’t have a lot of support at home, and because of his disability, his immediate concern is not being able to get his pants up on his own after toileting.
-Accompanied by his OT, Whitney of Spalding Rebah PSL, and her OTA student, Dale, they toured Accessible Systems’ adapted show home and explored various bathroom accessibility solutions.
-Here are the 4 steps to make toileting graceful and independent for seniors, the disabled and those with a handicap.
+Dale is wheelchair bound and will soon be discharged from the hospital.
+He doesn’t have a lot of support at home, and because of his disability, his immediate concern was not being able to get his pants up on his own after toileting.
+Accompanied by his OT, Whitney of Spalding Rebah PSL, and her OTA student, they toured the Lifeway Mobility showroom in Denver and explored various bathroom accessibility solutions.

 1. Toileting Height

-A second step to make toileting an art, is consider a rolling shower chair that rolls over the toilet.
-They are made at the correct seat height to roll over the toilet, and eliminate the transfer to the toilet.
-They have a cutout in the seat that is open so you don’t have to move from the rolling chair.
+A second step to make toileting an art, is consider a bath or shower chair that rolls over the toilet.
+These types of products are made at the correct seat height to roll over the toilet, and eliminate the transfer to the toilet.
+In the seat is a cutout so that you don't have to move from the rolling chair.
 These chairs can also roll in to the shower for bathing and cleaning.
 The ShowerBuddy has the advantage of connecting to a bathtub or shower and allow the seat of the chair to slide into the tub or shower.

 3. Overhead Ceiling Lift